 - Genetic or pre-existing conditions

-- The nature of both your work
+- The nature of your work and anyone else’s work that’s on the policy

 - The hobbies that you enjoy